-- (a) (1 point) Do low-income earners or high-income earners have a higher marginal propensity to consume (MPC)?
-Low-income earners - (b) (3 points) So, does overall MPC increase or decrease with a higher minimum wage?
-Note that minimum wage increases the income level of the lowest-income earners.
-Increases as more income goes to people with a high marginal propensity to save - (c) (2 points) If labor demand depends positively on income, explain how an increase in the minimum wage could increase employment.
-It could increase aggregate income due to a higher overall MPC in the economy, thus labor demand, leading to a higher level of employment in the economy (if interpreted as income = wage, this is wrong)
+- (a) (1 point) Do low-income earners or high-income earners have a higher marginal propensity to consume (MPC)? - (b) (3 points) So, does overall MPC increase or decrease with a higher minimum wage?
+Note that minimum wage increases the income level of the lowest-income earners. - (c) (2 points) If labor demand depends positively on income, explain how an increase in the minimum wage could increase employment.